dimagi/open-source/docs/mobile_standards.md

 - Proper error-handling mechanisms should be implemented (e.g., try-catch blocks, exception handling).
 - Errors should be logged appropriately for debugging purposes.
+- Don't include exceptions that extend `RuntimeException` in method signatures (as in "throws StorageFullException").
+The compiler provides no static guarantees on runtime exceptions.
+Recoverable runtime exceptions should be documented in the javadoc (as in "@throws StorageFullException reason/how to recover").

+### Logging

+- `System.out` should be avoided.
+- `Logger.log` statements logs are submitted back to HQ.
+These should be for top level events that help us get a feel for what's going on on the phone, as well as any unexpected states that the app gets into.
+For Ex.
+Beginning unsent data submission: N forms to be submitted" or "Unexpected cache miss for recently serialized records".
+- `Logger.log` messages are persisted so it is important to be judicious when deciding to use logger.log.
+Log events should occur with a frequency that is bounded by user events (login, sync, form entry start, etc), not looping or machine driven.
+For instance "Migrated 512 cases", not "Migrating case 23 of 512"
+- Always include as much context as possible.
+"Error - Invalid date for parsing" is much less helpful than "Error - Invalid date for parsing: 'January 2015'"

 ### Java-Specific Criteria: